Sort before loading

 These are planning estimates only.
 Actual scale weight varies by size, moisture, material density, brand, construction method, and how the load is packed.
 FTH Services uses disposal facility weight tickets for final billing when overage applies.

-The 20 or 21-yard dumpsters are often the best fit for full-home estate cleanouts.
-Smaller projects may fit in a 13 or 17-yard dumpster if the debris is limited.
+The 20-yard dumpsters are often the best fit for full-home estate cleanouts.
+Smaller projects may fit in a 12 or 15-yard dumpster if the debris is limited.

 Most household furniture can be loaded when it is not restricted, hazardous, or above the top rail.
 Mattresses can be loaded first, standing vertically on the long edge when possible.
 Appliances without refrigerant can be loaded at the rear barn doors.
 Plan unusually heavy items before loading.